Because the sunflower was for the Christina who didn’t know all that lived inside of her. It was for the skeptical, arm crossed, logical, enthusiast.

 The new Christina is still all of those things, but has found so much more inside, too.

-The last chapter of the book I was reading was titled, “Living As If Your Place in the World Mattered.”
+The last chapter of the book was titled, “Living As If Your Place in the World Mattered.”
 In it, I heard message about soul work, purpose and letting go.

 “A vision without a task is just a dream.”